Hanlon Expressway

 The Hanlon Expressway or Hanlon Parkway is a limited controlled-access expressway connecting Highway 401 with the city of Guelph in the Canadian province of Ontario.
 The 17 km route travels in a generally north–south direction on the city's west side.
 It is signed as Highway 6 for its entire length; from Wellington Street to Woodlawn Road it is concurrent with Highway 7.
 The speed limit alternates between 70 and 80 km/h (45 and 50 mph).

 Between Highway 401 and Guelph, the Hanlon Expressway took over the Highway 6 routing from Brock Road (now Wellington Road 46).
 After years of planning and engineering, the route was built between 1972 and 1975.
 Originally designed to be a freeway, it was instead completed largely as a super-4 expressway with at-grade intersections since budget limitations precluded the construction of interchanges and overpasses, apart from an interchange at its southern terminus with Highway 401.
-Since then two additional interchanges have been built; Wellington Street West (Highway 7 and former Highway 24) which was completed in 2001, and Laird Road which opened in 2013, and another interchange is under construction for Wellington County Road 34 as of 2023.
 There are also two railway crossings near the northern terminus, though both are for spur lines.
+Several decades later, several additional interchanges have been built; Wellington Street West (Highway 7 and former Highway 24) which was completed in 2001, Laird Road which opened in 2013, and Wellington County Road 34 which was opened in 2025.